edwylugo/edwylugo/README.md

 ⚡ Fun Facts:

-:guitar: I play guitar and love classical music mixed with rock'n roll
+:guitar: I play guitar and love classical music mixed with rock'n roll<br>
-:dog: I love my pets, follow me on social media to see them, you will love it
+:dog: I love my pets, follow me on social media to see them, you will love it<br>
-:tv: Software is a hobby for me, I love to learn new things, but sometimes I spend a long day watching series to not go crazy with the codes.
+:tv: Software is a hobby for me, I love to learn new things, but sometimes I spend a long day watching series to not go crazy with the codes.<br>
-:100: My favorite band is: Iron Maiden, Pink Floyd and Metallica
+:100: My favorite band is: Iron Maiden, Pink Floyd and Metallica<br>
-- Ok, to finish, check out my Linkedin: https://www.linkedin.com/in/edwylugo/
+- Ok, to finish, check out my Linkedin: https://www.linkedin.com/in/edwylugo/<br>
 - I'm a Counter Strike GO player.
-My Profile: https://steamcommunity.com/id/edwylugo
+My Profile: https://steamcommunity.com/id/edwylugo<br>

 ## 🖥️ Projects
 <table>